Thank you for partnering with us! This page will assist you in getting started with a quick overview.

 We are Spalding County Collaborative Authority for Families and Children.
 We are also known as Family Connection, The Authority OR Spalding Collaborative.

 It is difficult to explain what we do.
 We do not provide services though we assist others in providing services.
 We are not a government agency though we may look like one.
-We do not have a building or office, the community is our office space.
+The community is our office space.

 The Collaborative’s primary function is bringing partners together to develop, implement and evaluate plans that address the serious challenges facing Spalding’s families and children.These challenges are, but not limited to, child abuse and neglect, teen pregnancy, multiple teen births, truancy, high school completion, low birth rate, senior citizen nutrition and unemployment.